RndmVariableQ/AlphaAgent/README.md

 ### ⚙️ Configuration
 - For the official OpenAI API, simply set up your `OPENAI_API_KEY` in the `.env` file.
 - If you're using an unofficial API provider, ensure both `OPENAI_BASE_URL` and `OPENAI_API_KEY` are configured in the `.env` file.
+- add `USE_LOCAL=True` in `.env` file if you want to run this project using local environment instead of docker

 ### 🚀 Run AlphaAgent